Anna Inotsume: Formula Regional

 Inotsume involved in her first formula racing in 2023, as she competed in Formula Regional Japanese Championship with Bionic Jack Racing for Fuji Speedway round.
 Inotsume would make her first full season debut in the series for 2024 as she race with HELM Motorsports.
 She clinched her first podium in Fuji as she finished second.
 She would continue again to her second full season for 2025.

 Super Taikyu

 Inotsume would racing in Super Taikyu in 2018 as she race in ST-5 class with Love Drive Racing.
-Then she returns in 2020, but with Nihon Automobile College as she race to 2021.
-She then race in ST-2 class with Claris Racing in 2022.
-For 2023 she did a round for Birth Racing Project to race in Fuji 24 Hours.
+She returned to the series in 2020, but with Nihon Automobile College.
+She ran with the same team the flowwing year in 2021.
+She then raced in the ST-2 class with Claris Racing in 2022.
+For 2023, she did a round for Birth Racing Project to race in Fuji 24 Hours.
 Inotsume would make her full season in ST-X with Birth Racing Project as well for 2024.